tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4a-mondrian-cezannes_compositions-plastic_means-basic_ideas.md

 Indeed, he calls his work Neo-Plasticism, and this term appears in the title of many of his articles.

+It is clear from the context that when Mondrian uses the word "plastic" he is not referring to the ubiquitous material appearing in many of today's products.

+Context makes it somewhat clear that he uses the word "plastic" to refer to the way he constructs and composes his images.

+But until recently, I was never really sure what he meant by the term.

+This is one of the reasons I decided to read these articles in the proper sequence.

-## Cezanne, Cubism, and The New Plastic
+## Cubism and Cezanne

-Mondrian frequently mentions cubism and the "plastic means."
+In their introductory articles, the editors and translators discuss how Cubism influenced Mondrian's early work.

+- Quote from the article by Holtzman?
+- Quote from the article by James?

-So I started reading the Cubist Epoch by Douglas Cooper, 1971.
+I never really understood Cubism, so at one point I started reading the Cubist Epoch by Douglas Cooper, 1971.

-This book in turn frequently mentions Cezanne, so I checked seven books about him out from the library.
+It turns out that this book frequently mentions Cezanne, so I checked seven books about him out from the library.

 [Mention curbside holds, and the fact that two people had to carry them out to me in my car?]

 One of these books finally showed me exactly what is meant by "The Plastic Means."